Hearing | Definition, Etymology, Synonyms & Antonyms

 What is hearing in easy words?

-Hearing, in simple terms, is the ability to perceive and understand sounds using our ears.
+In simple terms is the ability to perceive and understand sounds using our ears.
 It allows us to listen to voices, music, and various environmental sounds around us.

 What is hearing in grammar?

-In grammar, “hearing” does not have a specific definition or role.
+In grammar, this word has a specific definition or role.
 It is primarily a noun referring to the sense or act of perceiving sound.
-However, in certain contexts, “hearing” can be used as a gerund, which is a verb form that functions as a noun.
-For example, in the sentence “Her hearing is exceptional,” “hearing” functions as a gerund, representing the action or process of hearing.
+However, in certain contexts, it can be used as a gerund, which is a verb form that functions as a noun.

 Explore A-Z Nouns List: